 Beware of scams

-Anyone can create an asset on Statemint and Statemine and name it whatever they want.
+Anyone can create an asset on Asset Hub and name it whatever they want.
 Right now, there are a lot of assets on both parachains with well-known names.
 But that doesn't mean they are the real asset!

 So, you must be very careful when accepting an asset, especially if you paid for it, to ensure that the sender sends you the real asset and not some worthless imitation!

 Each asset is identified by a unique ID, and that's what you need to verify.
-For example, the real Tether USDT on Statemine and Statemint has an asset ID of 1984.
+For example, the real Tether USDT on both Asset Hub has an asset ID of 1984.
 Anything else with the same name is fake and worthless.

 ⚠️ ATTENTION